Merida, Mexico

 We asked people about the cost of living in Merida, they wrote:

 "The cost of living in Merida is considerably lower than in the United States.
 Living expenses, such as rent, food, and recreation, are much less expensive in Merida.
 Rent for a nice one bedroom apartment in Merida is typically around 300-400 USD per month, while rent for a nice two bedroom apartment often costs around 500-600 USD per month.
-Eating out in Merida can be quite affordable; a dinner at a moderately priced restaurant may cost around 10-15 USD per person," remarked one expat living in Merida.
+Eating out in Merida can be quite affordable; a dinner at a moderately priced restaurant may cost around 10-15 USD per person," remarked one expat in Merida.

 What are the visa & residency requirements in Merida?

 "It has been over 3 years since we went through the process at the Seattle Consulate.
 They were very specific and they looked at our investment income with social security AND our savings accounts.
 We provided 2 years of statements downloaded from the brokerage house as well as deposits into our accounts from income.
 We knew that we would qualify for PR status so it was a breeze.
 There was no mention about notarization of downloaded documents but we were well organized and made it easier for them.
 I am unsure about future income from work since we were both retired, but I would think it will be more difficult to convince them that you will have ongoing income from work unless you provide a letter from HR or some other source that shows that you will continue to have income while residing in MX.
-The best method is to go fully prepared to show your financial qualifications absolutely meet or exceed their requirements," said an expat in Merida.
+The best method is to go fully prepared to show your financial qualifications absolutely meet or exceed their requirements," wrote one expat living in Merida.

 Why do people move to Merida?